btcreversal/safemasternode/doc/README_windows.txt

 Intro
 -----
-buntu is a free open source project derived from Buntu, with the goal of providing a long-term energy-efficient scrypt-based crypto-currency.
+safemasternode is a free open source project derived from safemasternode, with the goal of providing a long-term energy-efficient scrypt-based crypto-currency.
-Built on the foundation of Buntu, PPCoin and NovaCoin, innovations such as proof-of-stake and scrypt help further advance the field of crypto-currency.
+Built on the foundation of safemasternode, PPCoin and NovaCoin, innovations such as proof-of-stake and scrypt help further advance the field of crypto-currency.